nhsuk/nhsapp-frontend/docs/components/index.md

 layout: layouts/component.njk
 isIndex: true
 title: NHS App design components
-description: These are components designed specifically for the needs of NHS App users and are not yet in the NHS design system.
+description: These are components designed specifically for the needs of NHS App users.
+They are not yet in the NHS design system.
 ---

 ## Finding the component you need